Mehmed Baždarević: International career

 Baždarević played for the national teams of two countries.
 He played for the Yugoslavia junior, Olympic and under-21 teams.
 He captained the under-20 national team that took part in the 1979 FIFA World Youth Championship.
-His debut for the senior Yugoslav national team came in 1983 in a friendly match against France.
+His debut for the senior Yugoslavia national team came in 1983 in a friendly match against France.
 He collected 54 caps and scored four goals for the national team.
 He represented the Yugoslavia at UEFA Euro 1984 playing in all the team's games at the tournament.

 Baždarević began to play for the Bosnia and Herzegovina national team in 1992 after Bosnia and Herzegovina gained independence.
 However, the team was not recognised by FIFA until 1995 in part due to the Bosnian War.
 He made his official debut for them in a September 1996 FIFA World Cup qualification match away against Greece and has earned a total of 2 caps, scoring no goals.
 His second and final international was a month later against Croatia.